wanot-ai/elyn-spec/ccv3l-preliminary.md

 If the applicaiton determines that the asset is not valid or accessible or does not support the feature that the asset is used for, the application *MAY* ignore the asset, but the application *SHOULD* keep the asset data so it can be exported safely. if it is impossible or hard to save the asset data, the application *MAY* not save the asset data and do not export the asset data when exporting the CharacterCard object, but it *MUST* alert the user that the asset is not saved.

 applications *MAY* add more types of assets, but added types *SHOULD* start with `x_` to prevent conflicts with the types defined in the specification.
+(Not compatible with Risu)

+### Error Fallback

 ### `group_only_greetings`

 The value of this field *MUST* be an array of string. this field *MUST* be present. this field *MAY* be empty array. this field *MUST* be used to define the greetings that the character card would use.

-This value *SHOULD* be considered as the additional greetings that the character card would use, only for group chats.
+This value *MUST* be considered as the additional greetings that the character card would use, only for group chats.

+#### Error Fallback

+when `group_only_greetings.value == False`, override `group_only_greetings.value = []`

 ### `creation_date`

 The value of this field *MUST* be a number or undefined. this field *MAY* be used to determine the creation date of the character card. the value *MUST* be a unix timestamp in seconds. application *SHOULD* add this field when the character card is created. application *SHOULD NOT* allow the user to edit this field. application *SHOULD NOT* modify this field if the value is already present. the time *MUST* be Unix timestamp in seconds, in UTC timezone. application *MAY* put `0` instead to this field to determine that the creation date is unknown for privacy reasons and more.

+#### Error Fallback

+when `type: creation_date.value != Number`, override `creation_date.value = currentUnixTime`

 ### `modification_date`

-The value of this field *MUST* be a number or undefined. this field *MAY* be used to determine the modification date of the character card. the value *MUST* be a unix timestamp in seconds. application *SHOULD* add or modify this field when the character card is exported, and *MAY* modify this field when the character card is modified. application *SHOULD NOT* allow the user to edit this field. the time *MUST* be Unix timestamp in seconds, in UTC timezone. application *MAY* put `0` instead to this field to determine that the modification date is unknown for privacy reasons and more.
+The value of this field *MUST* be a number. this field is be used to determine the modification date of the character card. the value *MUST* be a unix timestamp in seconds. application *MUST* add or modify this field when the character card is modified — not when exported, and *MAY* modify this field when the character card is modified. application *SHOULD NOT* allow the user to edit this field. the time *MUST* be Unix timestamp in seconds, in UTC timezone. application *MAY* put `0` instead to this field to determine that the modification date is unknown for privacy reasons and more.

+#### Error Fallback

+when `type: modification_date.value != Number`, override `modification_date.value = creation_date.value`